andre-ye/uni/docs/cs/cse-351/readings.md

 - `call` is a label instruction, will push the return address onto the stack and update the program counter to the address of the label.
 - `ret` will pop the return address of the stack and update the program counter to that address.
 - Return values are placed in `%rax`.
+- We want to support instantiation of individual procedures to enable recursion.
+- Stack frames - hold the local state of each procedure instantiation.
+- LIFO stack - the caller's stack frame cannot be deallocated until the calee's stack frame is.